 Twelve human participants (mean age = 26.2 yrs, age range 23 to 32 yrs, 4/8 males/females) played a social game which had a similar format as the game for simulated agents.
 Participants all gave written informed consent for this study, which was approved by the National Taiwan University local Research Ethic Committee (NTU-REC case no. 201803HS017).
 Participants played the game via web browser either by mobile phone or computer and all completed at least 150 trajectories.

 Before starting the social game, human participants were asked to list four target close friends/family members whom they felt provided them with the most social support.
-The participants then completed our adapted 7-item SSQ above regarding each of the four target persons.
-Participants were then presented with a screen showing a grid world with 1-4 targets and barriers, the reward assigned to each target, along with an agent that the participant should navigate (Fig. 3).
+The participants then completed our adapted 7-item SSQ for each of the four target persons.
+Participants were then presented with a screen showing a grid world with 1-4 targets and barriers, the reward assigned to each target, along with an agent that the participant should control (Fig. 3).
 The action space was the same as for the virtual agent (i.e., only horizontal and vertical moves).
 The social reward value of each target was the scaled adapted SSQ score.
 The current score was shown in the upper left corner.
 Each step costs one point.
 The final score for each trajectory round was the social reward value of that target minus the number of steps taken.
 After reaching a target, another grid world context was then presented to the participant consisting of different target sampling (out of the listed four), spatial configurations, and score set to 0.
 Note, two participants played the game twice entering distinct sets of targets each time.
 Thus, we had a total of 14 human data sets.

 D. ToMnet+